Ernst Plischke: New Zealand architect

+Ernst Plischke emigrated to New Zealand, arriving in Wellington on 9 May 1939 alongside Anna and her son Heinrich Lang, after travelling through London.
+During the Second World War, they were officially classified as enemy aliens; however, authorities deemed them reliable enough that they would only be interned if an invasion of New Zealand occurred.
+Plischke and his family were eventually naturalised as New Zealand citizens in 1946.

 When Plischke arrived in New Zealand in 1939 with his wife Anna, he was already known in architectural circles to be at the forefront of modernist design.
 He began working for the Ministry of Housing on projects such as the Dixon Street Flats.
 In 1942, he designed the Abel Tasman Monument for a site in Golden Bay for the tercentenary of Abel Tasman's visit to New Zealand.
-From 1943–47 he worked for the Department of Town Planning producing work in areas including: Naenae, Trentham, Tāmaki and Mangakino.
+From 1943 to 1947 he worked for the Department of Town Planning producing work in areas including: Naenae, Trentham, Tāmaki and Mangakino.
 He also completed private work during this time, including the Frankel House in Christchurch (for Otto Frankel), which was his first commission.
 Frankel House is a Category 2 entry on the Heritage New Zealand register.

-Plischke and his family struggled to integrate into New Zealand society, due to prejudices against their nationality at the time.
-Plischke found it harder to be accepted by New Zealand architects.
-He felt he was already a fully qualified architect and internationally renowned, and so wasn't prepared to take examinations to become a registered architect with the New Zealand Institute of Architects.
+Although Plischke was an internationally recognised architect, he struggled to gain acceptance within New Zealand’s architectural community.
+He refused to undertake additional examinations to join the New Zealand Institute of Architects, believing his qualifications and experience should have sufficed.

 In 1947, the Government of New Zealand gave a desk made to a design by Plischke as their official wedding gift to Princess Elizabeth.

 In 1947, he unsuccessfully applied to be chair of design at the School of Architecture at Auckland University College.
-As an unregistered architect he then sought out a partnership with a registered architect.

 In 1948 he formed the 'Plishke & Firth' partnership with Cedric Firth.
 Massey House (1951–1957) located on Lambton Quay was their biggest project, with Plischke designing the concept due to Firth being abroad.
 The partnership ended in 1959 and Plischke joined Robert Fantl in another partnership, but with work drying up in the early 1960s Plischke accepted an academic role back in Vienna, Austria.